 Review by Frank Plowright

 While having a revered status among British fans of a certain generation, it took fifty years for the first complete English language reprinting of Don Lawrence’s run on The Trigan Empire.
 However, publishers The Don Lawrence Collection compensated by issuing luxurious oversized hardcover, leather bound volumes on premium paper stock, accounting for a retail price of around £70 per volume.
-They truly are desirable items, although The Invaders From Gallas is slightly the least desirable of them by re-presenting the same stories featuring in two of the only three previous English Trigan Empire collections.
-This is because those stories begin the series, and the beginning’s always a good place to start.
+They truly are desirable items, although The Invaders From Gallas is slightly the least desirable by re-presenting the stories featuring in two of the only three previous English Trigan Empire collections.
+Those stories begin the series, and the beginning’s always a good place to start.

 Writer Mike Butterworth has an unusual opening, a spacecraft crashing on Earth, and within it the entire historical records of the dead people’s home.
 It takes Richard Haddon almost his entire life to translate a single sentence, providing the key to revealing the remainder, the history of the planet Elekton.
 He reads of how Trigo and his brothers Borg and Klud from a nomadic nation were among those attacked by the scientifically advanced Lokans.
 Trigo had already been advising uniting and settling, and over the opening story Butterworth builds a heroic tale of how Trigo gathered allies such as the wise advisor Peric, also an architect, and overcomes one obstacle after another to forge his city.